deja-blue/software-interview/README.md

 #### **Task 3:** Calculate the cheapest time to charge within the next 12 hours

-For ECO mode, and assuming a max power charge level and continuous amount for the duration of the charge, calculate the optimal charge start and end time within the next 12 hour period.
+For ECO mode, and assuming a max power charge level and continuous amount for the duration of the charge, calculate the optimal charge start and end time within the next 12-hour period.

 #### **Task 4:** Enable your UI to respond to the real world event of a vehicle plugging into / being unplugged from a charger.